 Wausau Police Department Citizen's Academy

-Wausau Police Department is now accepting applications for the Spring 2018 class.
+Wausau Police Department anticipates holding another Academy in Fall 2019.
 Students will get an inside look at Law Enforcement in the Wausau Community with a focus on educating community members about the daily life of Law Enforcement.
 It consists of class one night a week, for nine weeks, for 2 ½ hours per class, at the Wausau Police Department.
-Below are the Spring 2018 Class Topics.
-If you’re interested in getting signed up for the Spring 2018 class, please fill out and submit our Citizen’s Academy application form (Online) (Printable PDF).
+Below are the typical class topics.
+If you’re interested in getting signed up for the next class, please fill out and submit our Citizen’s Academy application form (Online) (Printable PDF).
 Priority will be given first to those who live and work in the City Of Wausau, then to the Metro area.
-Apply now, class starts April 23, 2018.

 (Download Training Schedule PDF)